Skip to content

 }

-Alternatively, create a static factory method with a descriptive name like create or newInstance that calls GObject::newInstance():
+When instantiating a new instance of the object, create a static factory method with a descriptive name like create or newInstance that calls GObject::newInstance():

 public static MyObject create() {

-return GObject.newInstance(gtype);
+return GObject.newInstance(MyObject.class);

 }